-At Lakeshore Bone & Joint Institute, our specialty-trained and board-certified wrist surgeons, Bruce J. Thoma, M.D., Paul J. Gruska, M.D., Thomas H. Kay, M.D., Aaron G. Anderson, M.D., Rebecca B. Anderson, M.D., Ryan J. Plank, M.D., John A. Guzzo, M.D., Eric K. Szczesniak, M.D., Scott P. Fielder, M.D., and Thomas D. Magill, M.D., are skilled in treating injuries and conditions of the upper extremity, which includes the hands, wrists, elbows, and shoulders.
+At Lakeshore Bone & Joint Institute, our fellowship-trained wrist surgeons, Aaron G. Anderson, M.D., Rebecca B. Anderson, M.D., and our specialty-trained orthopedic surgeons, Paul J. Gruska, M.D., Thomas H. Kay, M.D., Ryan J. Plank, M.D., John A. Guzzo, M.D., Eric K. Szczesniak, M.D., Scott P. Fielder, M.D., Thomas D. Magill, M.D., B. Israel Yahuaca, M.D., and Tyler C. Miller, M.D., are skilled in treating injuries and conditions of the upper extremity, which includes the hands, wrists, elbows, and shoulders.
 Our wrist doctors place a high value on excellent patient care and only use the most innovative techniques and state-of-the-art procedures.
 Our wrist doctors also work in conjunction with our occupational therapy team to reach each patient’s personal goals in recovery.

-To schedule an appointment with one of our experienced wrist surgeons, please call (219) 921-1444 or request an appointment online.
+To schedule an appointment with one of our experienced wrist surgeons or orthopedic surgeons, please call (219) 921-1444 or request an appointment online.